longtengmcu/USB-HOST-driver-4G-rndis-device/README.md

 ## Stability ##
-Stable network communication for three days, no more testing
+The network stability test is conducted on the actual product for a long time

 ## Future optimized functions ##